Loading...

 Powerful and flexible routing

-Tags are what makes routing possible.
+Tags are what makes possible.
 Tags are set in the configuration of the Input definitions where the records are generated, but there are certain scenarios where might be useful to modify the Tag in the pipeline so we can perform more advanced and flexible routing.

 The rewrite_tag